GreptimeTeam/community/README.md

 Currently, all Contributors receive Greptime's swag and will be mentioned in every Bi-weekly Report published on the official website under Blogs: https://greptime.com/blogs/

 Reviewers and Maintainers inherit all benefits of Contributors, additional benefits are pending.
-We encourgage you to emails us and let us know what makes you feel encouraged to contribute in a community.
+We encourgage you to email us and let us know what makes you feel encouraged to contribute in a community.

 ## Resources